By Joy Nathalie Avelino, Jessica Patricia Balaquit, and Carmi Anne Loren Mora

 Indeed, clustering malicious network flows can provide insights on different network patterns from malicious traffic.
 This method can ultimately help cybersecurity techniques detect a vast array of malware that can be used in network intrusion attacks.
 Machine learning use in this study has also shown how the technology can organize large amounts of data at a faster pace, and offer explanation to aid analysts in forming conclusions and time-zero protection.

 For more findings, check out our research paper titled “Ahead of the Curve: A Deeper Understanding of Network Threats Through Machine Learning,” which was presented at the TENCON 2018 in Jeju, South Korea.
-An updated version will be available in the IEEE Xplore Digital Library.
+The original version of the paper is uploaded to the IEEE Xplore Digital Library.